 In addition, shippers get peace of mind knowing that Convoy’s price reflects real-time market rates.
 Using machine learning, we combine the unique characteristics of any individual load (described above) with Convoy’s massive set of historical data to deliver a rate that most closely reflects the market rate up to the minute.

-Spot Freight for Soft Markets
+Spot Freight Pricing for Soft Shipping Markets

 Soft markets are defined by a reduction in product demand, an increase in truck supply, or both.
 These dynamics lower spot market rates.
 For example, if a shipper needs to book a last-minute load and there are more than enough trucks available to service that load, the increased competition drives down truck prices.